MGSimard/mdpvss/README.md

 - [ ] Might have to not use CSS count for line numbers, doesn't get caught by screenshotter
 - [ ] Fix bug where pasting or starting in codeblocks raw isn't highlighted until you type something
+- [ ] OKLCH bg gradient looks weird in some browsers